sujoff/ludogame/README.md

    `git clone <repository-url>`</br>
    `cd <repository-directory>`

-Build and Deploy
+## Build and Deploy: **Blue-Green**

-Ensure the LudoServer directory and Dockerfile are in the current directory.
+Make sure the LudoServer directory and Dockerfile are in the current directory.
 Run the deployment script:
 </br>